comorment/gwas/docs/relatedness.md

-## Tutorial for analyzing Relatedness on synthetic dataset
+## Tutorial for analyzing relatedness and heritability on synthetic dataset

-Start ``gwas.sif`` container, generate synthetic phenotype with 100 causal genetic variants, and run GCTA (gcta64) to compute relatedness.
+Start ``gwas.sif`` container, generate synthetic phenotype with 100 causal genetic variants, and run GCTA (gcta64) to compute relatedness and heritability.

 This is a demo using synthetic genotypes (10K subjects, 150K SNPs), produced by HapGen2 tool.